philippe86220/UNO-Q-WebRadio-Brick/README.md

 - alsa-utils
 - curl

-Because of this initialization step, the radio service may take approximately 30 to 60 seconds before becoming operational on a fresh installation.
+Because of this initialization step, the radio backend may take approximately 30 to 60 seconds before becoming operational on a fresh installation.

+During this initialization phase:

+- the WebUI may already be accessible
+- but radio playback requests can temporarily return an error message
+- until the container service finishes initialization

 Once initialization is complete, radio playback becomes immediately available.